johnmcculloch/pippa-math-quest/README.md

 # Pippa's educational retro game quest

 A modular, retro-style educational game designed to teach two-digit column addition with carrying, and other skills, directed at MCPS French Immersion Programme.
-Players explore maze overworlds, collect gems, and complete math challenges at bilingual English and French schools to progress through levels[cite: 3].
+Players explore maze overworlds, collect gems, and complete math challenges at bilingual English and French schools to progress through levels.

 ---